John Arthur Campbell: Career

-Admitted to the bar in 1846, Campbell practiced law in Nashville, Tennessee for a short time before returning to Abingdon, Virginia.
+Admitted to the bar in 1846, Campbell practiced law in Nashville, Tennessee, for a short time before returning to Abingdon, Virginia.
 He ran for election to the Virginia House of Delegates as a Whig in 1852 but lost to John Orr.

 Washington County voters did, however, overwhelmingly elect him and fellow Unionist Robert E. Grant as their delegates to the Virginia Secession Convention of 1861, defeating pro-secessionists William Y.C.
 White and Ben Rush Floyd.
 Campbell initially supported Union, but changed his vote at the end to support secession.

-After Virginia's voters also ratified secession, on June 26, 1861 Campbell accepted a commission as colonel of the 48th Virginia Infantry.
+After Virginia's voters also ratified secession, on June 26, 1861, Campbell accepted a commission as colonel of the 48th Virginia Infantry.
 He served for more than a year, despite a brief furlough on account of illness (from 7July 11 to 13, 1861) and another to attend a convention in Richmond (from November 13 to December 5, 1861).
 Re-elected colonel on April 21, 1862, Campbell commanded a brigade in May and June and sustained hand and arm wounds at the First Battle of Winchester.
 He rejoined his troops on September 22 after recuperating.
-However, Col. Campbell resigned on October 14, 1862 because Lt.Col.
+However, Col. Campbell resigned on October 14, 1862, because Lt.Col.
 John R. Jones of the 33rd Virginia Infantry "rejected by his regiment at its reorganization ... without military experience as a Brigadier General and without military distinction was appointed Brigadier General and placed in command of my brigade....Every rule of promotion was violated."
 The unit saw relatively little action that winter, and by March 1863 Brig.Gen.
 J.R.
 Jones was subjected to a court martial; although acquitted after a month-long trial, his service ended during the Battle of Chancellorsville the following spring.

 The former circuit judge Fulkerson having died during the June 1862 siege of Richmond, Campbell was selected to fill his place and served as circuit judge in Abingdon from November, 1862 until April 1865, when federal authorities removed him from office.
 He was reinstated in 1867 and served until 1869 when he was replaced by Judge John W. Johnson, whose Confederate disability had been removed.
 Judge Campbell had also served on the Abingdon town council since 1860, as lieutenant in the Home Guard after 1863, and after the war's end, as president of the Board of Trustees of Emory & Henry College for 17 years.

-Death and legacy
+Death

-Judge Campbell died in Abingdon on June 17, 1886 and was buried at Sinking Spring cemetery, where his widow would join him over twenty years later, after his portrait was hung in the local courthouse where he had served.
+Judge Campbell died in Abingdon on June 17, 1886.